Neophyte94/Oakbranch.Binance/README.md

 ### Usage

-To start making calls to Binance API, follow these initialization steps:
+To get started with making calls to the Binance API, follow these steps:

 1. **Time Provider**: You must have an instance of `ITimeProvider`, which is used as a source of query timestamps.
 You can use one of the built-in implementations: `ServerTimeProvider` or `SystemTimeProvider`.